 There are many tankless water heater disadvantages to think about before plunging in.
-So, use caution before deciding to buy one.
-We discuss most of these below.
+So, use caution before buying tankless.
+We discuss most of these issues below.

 Tankless Water Heater Disadvantages

 These so-called instant hot water, on demand units indeed offer “fast and endless” hot water.
 Plus, they save you on your fuel bill.

 But among the many tankless water heater drawbacks, is their higher expense.
 For example, they cost more to buy, put in, and keep up.
 The heater cost itself isn’t bad though.
 Most on demand units cost between $100 and $700.
 But the high current wiring for these heaters, or the vent for gas models, cost big bucks to put in.

 Among the tankless water heater disadvantages is this.
 Not only do you pay over twice as much initially for them.
 But they need higher maintenance effort than traditional units.
 Why?
 Because you must replace the heat exchanger in tankless heaters every few years.
 More perhaps, or less often, based on your water condition.
 Harder water usually means shorter life for these exchangers.
 Now the heat exchanger can run a couple to several hundred dollars.
 So unless your need for endless hot water balances these draw-backs, avoid them until their price drops more.

 The Dreaded Tankless Water Heater Delay